 The above example shows that thermal efficiency of a CHP plant, that produces the two products heat and electricity, is crucially dependent on the exact measures used.
 Hence, it is of great importance to specify how the thermal efficiency is calculated.
-This also provides an illustration of the difficulty of defining a standard measure of conversion efficiency, especially for biorefineries that produce several products and energy services at the same time (see also discussions on multiple outputs in Chapters 3 and 5, and on system expansion and allocation of emissions between products in Chapter 7).
+This also provides an illustration of the difficulty of defining a standard measure of conversion efficiency, especially for biorefineries that produce several products and energy services at the same time (see also discussions on multiple outputs in Chapters 3 and 6, and on system expansion and allocation of emissions between products in Chapter 10).

-Figure 6.5 shows a general representation of input and output of a biorefinery process.
+Figure 9.5 shows a general representation of input and output of a biorefinery process.
 There may be several biomass fuels used within the process and several products and services may be produced at the same time.
 For example, electricity and heat might be co-generated from a process having a biofuel as main product.
-In the thermal energy efficiency definitions proposed in the following, it is assumed that the biorefinery
+In the thermal energy efficiency definitions proposed here, it is assumed that the biorefinery process is supplied with one or several fuels and that it produces one main product (product 1 in Figure 9.5) and possibly several by-products.
+Depending on the process, electricity and heat are inputs or outputs.